 Using AppsAnywhere at BCIT

 Most of the software available in AppsAnywhere is for Windows only.
-If your computer is a Mac you may wish to use an Apporto Virtual Desktop (preferred) or alternatively, set up a Windows environment on your Mac computer (Intel only) in order to use needed software for your program.
+If your computer is a Mac, you may wish to use an Apporto Virtual Desktop (preferred) or alternatively, set up a Windows environment on your Mac computer (Intel only) in order to use needed software for your program.

 AppsAnywhere has many advantages over traditional student computer labs, but with the greater flexibility it provides comes the potential for a much greater variance in individual experience.
 If AppsAnywhere doesn’t seem to be working well for you, check out resolving (and avoiding) common problems in AppsAnywhere.